 Oak Island, NC

-Join Oak Island Parks & Recreation to celebrate Beach Day on June 30th, 2018 from 8 am to 8 pm!
+Join Oak Island Parks & Recreation as we celebrate Beach Day on Monday, July 1st, 2019 from 8 am to 8 pm!
 Serving as part of the NC Fourth of July Festival, this community-wide event will have island residents and guests celebrating all that coastal living has to offer!

 Take part in food, shopping, live music, and youth activities (inflatables, games, and rides, etc.) at Middleton Park before making your way to the Cabana area to sign up of various tournaments for classic beach games.
 Mark your calendars, and call your friends, because the beach is waiting to make this your best summer ever!